Friday, November 27, 2015

 TA/DA Rush

-I didn’t go for almost seven years, and when I tell them, they have many reasons.
-I have my say too – many, in fact, but they wouldn’t listen to my stand, I know.
-I remain silent.
+I didn't go for almost seven years.
+Seven.
+That's practically a teacher's sabbatical without the yoga retreat.
+And when I tell people this, they have many reasons—none of which include me being noble, humble, or efficient.
+I have my say too.
+Many, in fact.
+But they wouldn't listen to my stand, I know.
+So I remain silent.
 And it is better, everywhere.
 To voice a voice is different here.
 One is treated like a bad criminal.
 SHIT!
+(Yes, I said it.
+And I'll say it again.
+SHIT!)

 Wednesday, November 18, 2015